The Beijen/Beyen

 There are no indications of a relationship between the people with the surname Beyen in Limburg and West Flanders.
 Some centuries ago members of a Beyen family were already living in the village of Wijchmaal, between Peer, Hechtel and Eksel in the northern part of Limburg.
 It is very likely that all Beyens in Limburg have a common ancestor.

-The overview of the site The next page
+The top of the page